3Dneuro/r2-docs/source/user_manual/implantation_holders/index.rst

    :height: 300px
    :align: center

-   The 3D-printed stereotax adapter and drive holder, assembled.
+   The 3D printed stereotax adapter and drive holder, assembled.
    **Left:** Original design, with a shaded rendering of an R2drive S in the drive holder.
    **Right:** With mirrored version of the holder.